Hefepefe/Hex-Bin-Dec/README.md

 # Hex-Bin-Dec

-Converts an IP address into binary, hexadecimal and decimal.
+Converts an IP address into binary, hexadecimal and decimal arranged in a table.